chocolatey/docs/input/en-us/create/create-packages-quick-start.md

 Install-ChocolateyPackage $name $installerType $silentArgs $url
 ```

-**NOTE:** You have to figure out the command line switch to make the installer silent, e.g. **/VERYSILENT**.
+> :memo: **NOTE** You have to figure out the command line switch to make the installer silent, e.g. **/VERYSILENT**.
 This changes from installer to installer.

 ### chocolateyInstall.ps1 for .msi installer

-**NOTE:** Please maintain compatibility with Posh v2.
+> :memo: **NOTE** Please maintain compatibility with Posh v2.
 Not every OS we support is on Posh v2 (nor comes OOB with Posh v3+).
 It's best to work with the widest compatibility of systems out there.

 ```powershell
 $packageName = 'Package Name'